tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Rational Test Automation Server

-Rational Test Automation Server is a fully-containerized (Docker) server component used by test teams to consolidatetesting from each of the Test Workbench products into a single view.
+Rational Test Automation Server is a fully-containerized (Docker) server component used by test teams to consolidate  testing from each of the Test Workbench products into a single view.

 ---